-Physical therapy: Used to retrain the muscles of the pelvic floor when they are not working properly.
+- Physical therapy: This treatment is used to retrain the muscles of the pelvic floor when they are not working properly.
 This may include the use of biofeedback, which is a treatment using visual cues to help one better understand muscle function of the pelvic floor and rectum.

-To see related medical services we offer, visit our Digestive and Liver Health overview page.
+To see related medical services we offer, visit the Digestive and Liver Health overview page.

 Make an Appointment